Technology for Parents

 - Select Payment Methods and click New (at the bottom).

 - Enter your payment information and then Save.

 What items can be purchased through the online payments feature?

 Twin Valley will be using the online payments for invoicing Chromebook repairs, book fees, field trips, High School fees, activity fees and more!

-Some of the plans listed below were available during the COVID-19 pandemic.
 Please contact the provider for more details.

 In response to the Coronavirus (COVID-19) emergency, Internet Essentials has increased speeds to 25/3 Mbps for all customers - no action is required.
 In addition, new customers will receive two months of free service.
 Click here for more details.

 Is Verizon offering additional Mobile Hotspot data for customers to use during this time?

 Yes, we are adding 15 GB of data across nearly all of our plans, to be used between 03/25/2020 and 04/30/2020.
 To be eligible, you must be on a qualifying postpaid (unlimited or shared), Jetpack or prepaid plan: